Clostridioides difficile

-Clostridioides difficile can also become established in the human colon without causing disease.
-Although early estimates indicated that C. difficile was present in 2–5% of the adult population, more recent research indicates colonization is closely associated with a history of unrelated diarrheal illnesses, such as food poisoning or laxative abuse.
+Clostridioides difficile can become established in the human colon without causing disease.
+Although early estimates indicated that C. difficile was present in 2–5% of the adult population, later research indicated that colonization is closely associated with a history of unrelated diarrheal illnesses, such as food poisoning or laxative abuse.
 Individuals with no history of gastrointestinal disturbances appear unlikely to become asymptomatic carriers.
-These carriers are thought to be a major reservoir of infection.
+These carriers are thought to be a major infection reservoir.